 - The story shared in this episode: how writing every day actually harmed me, and how I rebounded from that to find healthier, more focused writing time

-After you listen, join our community by commenting on the podcast below and let me know: What is your definition of ‘consistent’ writing?
+After you listen, join our podcast community on Facebook or comment below and let me know: What is your definition of ‘consistent’ writing?
 How often do you write, and does that process work for you?

 If writing consistently is something you struggle with, I’ve got something to help you – my free writing challenge called How to Write Faster in 14 Days.
 I’ll share additional tips and techniques that help me finish 3-4 books per year while writing mostly on weekends.
 This challenge is free and delivered via email once you sign up for my newsletter, which you can do below.